dotink/inKWell-2.0/external/docs/getting_started/controllers.md

-As we already mentioned in the [routing documentation](./routing), controller methods are the most advanced actions you can point a route to.
-They provide a number of methods which assist you with controlling the request and also cleanly wrapping the router context.
+As we already mentioned in the [routing documentation](./routing), controller methods are the most advanced actions a route can execute.
+Controllers provide additional methods for modifying the request flow and free up the reception of the router context so your method arguments can be used for other purposes.

 ## Creating a Controller

-Controllers can exist in whatever namespace you'd like, but there's a few namespaces we definitely suggest you alias.
-The most basic and stripped down controller class will look something like this:
+Controllers can exist in whatever namespace you'd like, but there's a few namespaces you will most likely want to alias.
+A basic and stripped down controller class will look something like this:

 ```php
 <?php namespace Vendor\Project